-A pair of Class 6(b) incentives would enable the rehabilitation and expansion of a custom metal fabrication business in the Northwest Industrial Corridor.
-The $468,000 in renovations to Why Not Iron Inc.’s existing 28,000-square-foot manufacturing facility would include tuck pointing, masonry and roof repairs, and new windows and doors.
-The project, which also includes a $561,000 construction of an adjacent 5,000-square foot warehouse at 4217-19 W. Kinzie St., would enable the company to maintain 15 jobs and add 22 new permanent positions.
-The incentives would reduce taxes on both properties by a combined $95,000 over the 12 year incentive period.
+A pair of Class 6(b) incentives will enable the rehabilitation and expansion of a custom metal fabrication business in the Northwest Industrial Corridor.
+The $468,000 in renovations to Why Not Iron Inc.’s existing 28,000-square-foot manufacturing facility will include tuck pointing, masonry and roof repairs, and new windows and doors.
+The project, which also includes a $561,000 construction of an adjacent 5,000-square foot warehouse at 4217-19 W. Kinzie St., will enable the company to maintain 15 jobs and add 22 new permanent positions.
+The incentives will reduce taxes on both properties by a combined $95,000 over the 12 year incentive period.
 Founded in 1989, Why Not Iron Inc. manufactures and installs a variety of custom architectural and structural metalwork.

 DCT Stockyards LLC, 1400 W. 44th St.

-A Class 6(b) property tax incentive would support the recently completed construction of a one-story, 167,000-square-foot industrial building on a 10.5-acre site in the Stockyards Industrial Corridor.
-The $13.4 million project, which includes 36 dock doors, two drive-in doors, 42 trailer parking spaces and a 122-car parking lot, would be leased after build-out for up to three manufacturing businesses.
+A Class 6(b) property tax incentive will support the recently completed construction of a one-story, 167,000-square-foot industrial building on a 10.5-acre site in the Stockyards Industrial Corridor.
+The $13.4 million project, which includes 36 dock doors, two drive-in doors, 42 trailer parking spaces and a 122-car parking lot, will be leased after build-out for up to three manufacturing businesses.
 Up to 118 jobs are anticipated in the complex when fully leased.
-The incentive would reduce taxes on the property by $2.2 million over the next 12 years.
+The incentive will reduce taxes on the property by $2.2 million over the next 12 years.

 1010-58 W. 35th St. LLC, 1010 W. 35th St.